 Do you teach children to lie?

 I do.
 All the time.
 And you do, too!
 If you’re like most American parents, you point to presents under the Christmas tree and claim that a man named Santa Claus put them there.
-Or, you insinuate that a creature called the Tooth Fairy swapped out your child’s fallen tooth for a dollar.
-Those are false statements, deliberately made to people who trust us adults.
+But your deliberate deceptions probably go beyond Santa, the Tooth Fairy, or the Easter Bunny.

 These are what scientists call “prosocial lies”—falsehoods told for someone else’s benefit, as opposed to “antisocial lies” that are told strictly for your own personal gain.